Now in beta

 Cloning repo: acme/backend (main)

-Agent: loading skills, memories
+Agent: loading repo context

 Agent: executing instructions...